-“Your postpartum check up is usually around 6 weeks, but guidelines are changing and sometimes your physician will see you sooner.
-You can start doing P.volve as soon as you are cleared postpartum for exercise by your physician.
+Postpartum check ups are usually scheduled around 6 weeks after your baby is born, but guidelines are changing and sometimes your physician will see you sooner.
+You can start doing Pvolve as soon as you are cleared postpartum for exercise by your physician.
 If you have been doing P.volve during pregnancy then you should have no problem going right back to it since it’s low impact.
 However, you may want to modify for the first week or two until you feel stronger.

 You can ease back into post-pregnancy exercises with the Post-Natal series with Cecily or try a workout in our Pre/Post-Natal collection is a great place to start.
 Carving out some time for self care will allow you to be more present in the special moments that come with motherhood.